-TAM evaluated and revised its revenue assumptions during the $201\underline{86}$ Strategic Plan update.
-The budgeted Measure A revenue level for FY20176-187, which is $$26.\underline{93}$ million, was used as the base for future revenue growth.
-With the steady recovery of sales tax revenue in the last seven years in Marin County, staff recommended the same estimate for FY 2018-19. a 2% annual increase starting in FY2015-16.
+TAM evaluated and revised its revenue assumptions during the 2018 Strategic Plan update.
+The budgeted Measure A revenue level for FY2017-18, which is \$26.9 million, was used as the base for future revenue growth.
+With the steady recovery of sales tax revenue in the last seven years in Marin County, staff recommended the same estimate for FY 2018-19.